LogicMark, Inc. To Report Seco - GuruFocus.com

-To register and listen to the webcast please visit the LogicMark Investor Relations website here, or at https://edge.media-server.com/mmc/p/z2eyk375.
+All participants wishing to dial into the conference call must register to obtain a conference dial in number and their unique conference ID by following the link: https://registrations.events/direct/ID60124

-For investors who wish to participate by telephone, please use the following dial-in credentials:
+To listen to the live webcast please visit the LogicMark Investor Relations website here, or at https://edge.media-server.com/mmc/p/z2eyk375.

 The associated press release, SEC filings, and webcast replay will also be accessible on the Company’s investor relations website.